Born | Born At | ||

 Prince Louis captured and almost destroyed the castle at Portchester.

 At just twelve years old, upon the death of his father, Louis IX became king of France.
-France was governed by the queen-mother Blanche of Castile, the widow of Louis VIII.
-The time was right for the English to regain lost ground in Normandy, but it would be several years before any expeditions would take place.
+Because Louis was too young to rule, France was governed by the queen-mother Blanche of Castile, the widow of Louis VIII.
+The English believed the time was right to regain lost ground in Normandy, but it would be several years before any expeditions would take place. ¹

 See Also